ThatOneDevil/yoinkgui/readme.md

 ## How to use?

-- When u load the mod with the correct depecndies all you have to do is open a GUI, click the button on the top left **Yoink and Parse NBT into file** and then head over to your config folder and there should be a **.txt** file.
+- When u load the mod with the correct dependencies, all you have to do is open a GUI, click the button on the top left **Yoink and Parse NBT into file** and then head over to your config folder, and there should be a **.txt** file.
 You can also view the path in the console of the client where it is sent!

-- For instance this is where u can find it on prism as this is what i use.
+- For instance, this is where u can find it on Prism, as this is what I use.
 `C:\Users\user\AppData\Roaming\PrismLauncher\instances\1.21.8\minecraft\config`